larryberland/kimbra_studio/config/jekyll/_posts/2012-10-19-reviewing-offers-before-we-send-them-to-your-clients.markdown

 published: true
 title: Reviewing offers before we send them to your clients
 comments: true
+author: Jim James
+excerpt: Several studios who haven't been part of the early adopter program would love to use Kimbra's ClickPLUS program but feel
+         hesitant to trust us with their clients for the first time.
 ---

 Several studios who haven't been part of the early adopter program would love to use Kimbra's ClickPLUS program but feel